 - Kekhet: goddess of the fields and the cultivated areas

 - Tcheft: goddess of the food offered to the gods by humans

 - Ament: lady of the underworld who restored the bodies of the dead so they could live with Osiris in his kingdom.

 © Darla Hueske - Goddess Isis - Friend of Artisans

 How Was Isis Honored?

 Isis had a cult that spread throughout Egypt and parts of Europe.
 People worshiped Isis as the ideal, fertile mother.
-Women worshipped in her cult and, at times, were her primary worshippers.
+Women worshiped in her cult and, at times, were her primary worshipers.
 Another way Egyptians honored Isis was through the images and statues placed in her temples.
 She was part of a triad of deities along with Osiris and Horus.